AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

     address author
   );
 ```
-Let's create a `uploadVideo` function, inside that we're making sure the `video hash`, `video title`, `uploader address` exists by using some conditions (length should be greater than zero).
-After that, to list down the videos we'll increaste the video count (videoCount = videoCount + 1).
+Let's create a `uploadVideo` function, inside the function we're making sure the `video hash`, `video title`, `uploader address` exists by using some conditions (length should be greater than zero).
+After that, to list down the videos we'll increase the video count (videoCount = videoCount + 1).
 ```solidity
   constructor() public {
   }